Major change to the ATO’s Tax Agent Portal

 - The QLS Succession Law Committee has been proactively working with senior ATO management and other key stakeholders for a considerable period of time on an administrative interim solution to accessing a deceased’s pre-death data on the ATO’s OSFA.
 We have also advocated for a more permanent legal solution which will allow registered tax agents to directly access such data under section 355-25(2)(d) of the TAA (1953).

-- However, any proposed modification of the operation of a taxation law under the above remedial power must also be mandatorily set out in a Legislative Instrument made by the Commissioner.
-Such a Legislative Instrument can only take effect on or after the first day that the relevant Legislative Instrument can no longer be disallowed by Parliament, which is taken to occur 15 days after the instrument has been tabled in Parliament.
-This time-consuming multi-step process is currently being actively progressed by the ATO in consultation with key stakeholders.
-Information about the draft Legislative Instrument can be found here.
+- Modification of the operation of a taxation law under the above remedial power must be mandatorily set out in a Legislative Instrument made by the Commissioner.
+Such a Legislative Instrument can only take effect on or after the first day that the relevant Legislative Instrument can no longer be disallowed by Parliament, which is taken to occur 15 sitting days after the instrument has been tabled in Parliament.
+The Legislative Instrument, the Taxation Administration (Remedial Power - Disclosure of Protected Information by Taxation Officers) Determination 2020, was tabled on 4 February 2020.
+It cannot come into effect until after the Senate disallowance deadline which has now been delayed until August 2020 due to changes to the parliamentary calendar as a result of COVID-19.

 What is the interim solution?

-- Where a member acts as an LPR or advises an LPR, it is important to recognise that the LPR needs to act as an intermediary between the LPR’s lawyer or accountant and the ATO until the above Legislative Instrument takes force, which is anticipated to be sometime in the second quarter of 2020.
+- Where a member acts as an LPR or advises an LPR, it is important to recognise that the LPR needs to act as an intermediary between the LPR’s lawyer or accountant and the ATO until the above Legislative Instrument takes force later in 2020.

-- During this interim period the LPR will essentially need to request the ATO to send a pack of material on the deceased’s pre-tax information to the LPR (the precise mechanism for the delivery of this information is to be finalised and publicised shortly).
+- During this interim period the LPR will essentially need to request the ATO to send a pack of material on the deceased’s pre-tax information to the LPR in accordance with the information available here.

 What are the critical issues?